 One answer I’m reading goes back to that famous quote from 1992, “it’s the economy, stupid.”
 The narrative goes something like this: neoliberalism and globalization have hollowed out the middle class, and those corporate Democrats just don’t offer any solutions, instead pushing a bunch of woke nonsense.

-This narrative doesn’t stand up to scrutiny, given that Harris did actually offer solutions, with specifics, clearly addressed at helping the middle class.
+Harris, in her bid to be elected, offered economic policies, with specifics, clearly addressed at helping working people – she calls them the middle class.
 Some examples, listed on her campaign web site, are a $6,000 Child Tax Credit, and up to $25,000 assistance for down payments for first-time home buyers.

 On top of that, Democracts, including Harris, ran decidedly un-woke campaigns this cycle.
-I’ll let Jon Stewart explain it.
+I’ll let Jon Stewart take it away.

 The fact is, President Biden handled the economy well, considering that his administration started in the midst of a global pandemic.
 As this MSNBC article puts it: